Scope & Products:

 • Managing international deliveries of over 400 pieces of glass scheduled in separate 8 deliveries over a 4 month period

-With its canalside setting, Victorian architecture and rich ironwork, Coal Drops Yard is a vibrant new shopping district at the centre of King’s Cross.
+Winner of the RIBA London Award 2019 and RIBA National Award 2019 – Coal Drops Yard is certainly one of the most iconic buildings in London with its canalside setting, Victorian architecture and rich ironwork.
 It is home to over 50 stores and restaurants in a reimagined set of historic buildings and arches directly adjacent to Granary Square and Regent’s Canal.

 Originally established in 1850 to handle the eight million tonnes of coal delivered to the capital each year, Coal Drops Yard was latterly the location of nightclubs Bagley’s and The Cross.